backdrop-ops/forum.backdropcms.org/www/themes/borg/DOCUMENTATION.md

 We do recommend that these files are overridden in a sub-theme:

+* layout-pages.css - contains page-specific overrides to general styles for pages that only exist on the backdropcms.org site.
 * components-blocks.css - contains styles for blocks that only exist on the backdropcms.org site.
 * components-views.css - contains styles for views that only exist on the